 1. Create A FMLA Policy

-As with all church policies, writing them down, and knowing the answer before it is asked, relieves undue anxiety when the inevitable questions come up.
+As with all church policies, writing them down and knowing the answer before it is asked relieves undue anxiety when the inevitable questions arise.

-Create a FMLA policy that explains the who, what, where, when and how to use FMLA leave.
+Create an FMLA policy explaining who, what, where, when, and how to use FMLA leave.

 2. Design A Process